-Before we look at the process and potential costs involved, let’s look at the WHY…
+Before we look at the process and potential costs involved to refinance your home loan, let’s look at the WHY…

 It’s all about the money.
 That’s why.

-Your home may be worth R1.2 million right now and yet the outstanding amount left on your loan is only R550k.
-If you qualified for a new home loan of R1.2 million then you would essentially receive a cash payout of R650k.
+Your home may be worth R1.2 million now and yet the outstanding amount left on your loan is only R550k.
+If you qualify for a new home loan of R1.2 million, you can essentially receive a cash payout of R650k.

-This is very tempting for many people but it’s important to understand that you are taking out a new home loan for a duration of at least 20 years and will be starting again.
+This can be very tempting as we’d all like access to extra cash!
+It’s important to understand though that you are taking out a new home loan for a duration of at least 20 years and will be starting again.
 The “cash payout” that you receive is actually your own money that you have been paying and you will end up paying much more back to the bank.
+So it’s by no means “free money”.

 Also note that a new bond incurs a new bond initiation fee as well as legal costs and the process could easily cost you R20k or more.
 The costs will usually be added to the loan amount so you won’t notice them upfront, but you’ll be paying for them!